Node.js

 30

-Poll period in seconds to query for config updates
+The poll period in seconds to query for configuration updates.

 TA_BLOCKING_CONFIG_SKIP_INTERNAL_REQUEST